Paul Caulford

-Paul Caulford M.D. is an advocate, an academic, and a family doctor in Scarborough, Toronto who provides free healthcare to refugees, undocumented migrants and other newcomers who are unable to get healthcare through the formal channels.
+Paul Caulford is a Canadian advocate, academic, and family doctor in Scarborough, Toronto who provides free healthcare to refugees, undocumented migrants and other newcomers who are unable to get healthcare through the formal channels.

 He was the chief of family medicine and was the community services director at Scarborough Hospital when the SARS epidemic hit Canada hardest in 2003 and he co-founded the Canadian Centre for Refugee and Immigrant Health Care.

 Caulford publishes academic papers and advocates for immigrants and refugees to have full access to the Canadian healthcare system.

 Education

-Caulford has a obtained a bachelor's degree of science in 1972, a master's of science in 1975 and a degree in medicine in 1978 all from the University of Toronto.
+Caulford obtained a bachelor's degree of science in 1972, a Master of Science in 1975 and a degree in medicine in 1978 all from the University of Toronto.

 He while studying, he also spent his summers learning with a pathology professor at The Hospital for Sick Children.

 Career

 Academia

-Caulford is an Assistant Professor at the University of Toronto's Department of Family and Community Medicine.
+Caulford is an assistant professor at the University of Toronto's department of family and community medicine.